luxeengine/alpha/luxe/md/guide.four.md

 ## Text and tweening (and more!)

-_This tutorial follows on the previous guide.
-Read that one first._
+_This tutorial follows on the previous guides.
+Read those first._

 Below is a list of what we will cover, and a demo:

 - tweening
-- text
+- text and fonts
 - timers and schedules
 - depth control
 - global events
-- audio
+- playing audio

 ###Live demo